FuelLabs/sway/docs/book/src/common-collections/vec.md

 Note two details here.
 First, we use the method `len` which returns the length of the vector.
 Second, we call the method `unwrap` to extract the `Option` returned by `get`.
 We know that `unwrap` will not fail (i.e. will not cause a revert) because each index `i` passed to `get` is known to be smaller than the length of the vector.

-The idiomatic and convenient way to access each element in a vector in turn, is to use the `for` loop in the combination with the `Vec::iter()` method. `Vec::iter()` method returns an iterator that iterates over all the elements of the vector sequentially.
+The idiomatic and convenient way to access each element in a vector in turn, is to use the `for` loop in the combination with the `iter` method.
+The `iter` method returns an iterator that iterates over all the elements of the vector sequentially.

 ```sway
 {{#include ../../../../examples/vec/src/main.sw:vec_iterate_for}}